JaineRatush/Digital-Scale/README.md

 # Digital-Scale
 A digital scale capable of taring and switching units.
-Created by my friend and I.
+Contributors: Hannah M. and Jaine R.
 ## Objective:
 Understand wheatstone bridges, amplifiers, and state machines by creating a rough digital scale using a load cell and other basic electrical components.